Funding: Career Focus

 - If the answer is YES, then, as per the Canadian Environmental Assessment Act, 2012, applicant must submit the project description electronically to the CEAA (see Preparing a Project Description) for further review.
 The CEAA will determine if an Environmental Assessment (EA) is required based on the project description.

-Important: HRSDC funding will be conditional upon receipt by HRSDC of, as the case may be, CEAA confirmation that an EA is not required -or- a copy of the completed EA and confirmation that your organization is equipped to appropriately address the EA findings.
+Important: ESDC funding will be conditional upon receipt by ESDC of, as the case may be, CEAA confirmation that an EA is not required -or- a copy of the completed EA and confirmation that your organization is equipped to appropriately address the EA findings.

 Part 3 – Funding

 ESDC’s funding programs generally encourage and/or require applicants to seek cash and/or in-kind contributions for their proposed project from other sources of funding.
 Each program has a “stacking limit”, that is, a maximum permitted amount of combined funding from federal, provincial, territorial and municipal governments for any one project or initiative.
 Contributions to the project cannot exceed 100% of eligible expenditures.